- Internetinis seminaras

 Image: Alexas_Fotos / pixabay

-What kind of active citizenship skills can educators add to their school and their classroom projects?
+Join the webinar on active citizenship on 7 February to get inspired and learn what kind of active citizenship skills educators can add to their school and their classroom projects.

-- Speakers: Isabelle De Coster, EACEA; Cinzia Billa
+- Speakers: Isabelle De Coster, EACEA; Dilys Vyncke (TBC)

 - Facilitator: Elin McCallum, Bantani Education

 According to UNESCO, citizenship education can be defined as "educating children, from early childhood, to become clear-thinking and enlightened citizens who participate in decisions concerning society".

 European countries need citizens to be engaged in social and political life not only to ensure that basic democratic values flourish in individuals and society, but also to foster social cohesion at a time of increasing social and cultural diversity, meaning that young people must be equipped with the right knowledge, skills and attitudes.
 Developing social and civic competences and promoting equity, social cohesion and active citizenship through school education continues to be a main objective of Education and Training 2020.

 Join this webinar on 7 February at 16:00h CET to learn more about this important topic!
 Get inspired and learn what kind of active citizenship skills educators can add to their school and their classroom projects!

 Pre-survey: Ahead of the webinar, please take part in the pre-survey - answering will only take 5 minutes!

 How to join

 Join the webinar directly from this page, using the link to the Adobe Connect room